 Don’t get caught unprepared

-How do you plan to navigate the new legislation?
-Is your internal staff up to date on their many nuances?
+How do you plan to navigate this new legislation?
+Is your internal staff up to date on the many nuances?
 And do they have the time to devote to assuring every worker is properly classified?
 Remember, it’s not just new workers that need to be evaluated but also existing ones.
 And the time and resources you’ll need can quickly multiply if you rely heavily on contractors or creative freelancers.

 Is the solution just to hire full-time staff only?
 Hardly.
 Not every job requires a full-time employee.
 And bringing in contract professionals is often the only way to cost effectively access the specialized skills you need for a particular project.

 The best way to reduce the risk of worker misclassification is by adding staff from Robert Half.

 Why?
 Not only are the temporary workers we place highly skilled and experienced, but they are also employees of Robert Half.
 So you don’t have to worry about compliance with independent contractor legislation.

 We focus on getting you the right talent quickly so you can concentrate on meeting your business goals.
 We offer:

 - Experienced contract professionals available ASAP

 - Long-term project consultants on our payroll through our Salaried Professional Service

 - Accounting and finance, technology, creative and marketing, legal and administrative talent to power your projects